python/cpython/Doc/library/socket.rst

    to transmit as opposed to sending the file until EOF is reached.
 File position is updated on return or also in case of error in which case :meth:`file.tell() <io.IOBase.tell>` can be used to figure out the number of bytes which were sent.
 The socket must be of :const:`SOCK_STREAM` type.
-Non- blocking sockets are not supported.
+   Non-blocking sockets are not supported.

    .. versionadded:: 3.5